Edwin Wilkins Field: Jurist and dissenter

 In 1840 Field came forward as an advocate of chancery reform.
 His Observations of a Solicitor attracted much attention.
 In 1841 two of his suggestions were carried out, by the abolition of the Exchequer of pleas as a court of equity, and the appointment of two additional Vice-Chancellors.
-The energy with which he continued to press his views had much to do with the passing of the Court of Chancery Act 1842, by which the Six Clerks and Sworn Clerks were abolished, and the path was opened for further improvements in the efficiency and economy of chancery proceedings.
+The energy with which he continued to press his views had much to do with the passing of the Court of Chancery Act 1842 (5 & 6 Vict. c.
+103), by which the Six Clerks and Sworn Clerks were abolished, and the path was opened for further improvements in the efficiency and economy of chancery proceedings.
 In 1844 Field was in communication with the Board of Trade on the subject of a winding-up act for joint-stock companies.
 The Joint Stock Companies Act 1848 substantially embodied the proposals contained in a draft bill laid before the legal adviser of the Board of Trade on 27 April 1846, by Field and his friend Rigge, who had formerly been in his office.

 As early as 1846 Field took up the question of reform in the system of legal remuneration, advocating an ad valorem system, with the option of special contract.
 He had the support of Lord Langdale, then Master of the Rolls, and pressed the matter on various legal societies, giving evidence on the subject in July 1851 before a committee of the House of Lords.
-Lord Westbury's bill of 1865, on which Field was consulted, was not passed but the act of 1870 gave effect to his views so far as regards the option of contract.
+Lord Westbury's bill of 1865, on which Field was consulted, was not passed but the Attorney's and Solicitors' Act 1870 gave effect to his views so far as regards the option of contract.
 In 1861 he was appointed on a royal commission to report on the Accountant General's department of the Court of Chancery.
-The Courts of Justice Building Act 1865 and Courts of Justice Concentration (Site) Act 1865 were largely promoted by his exertions.
+The Courts of Justice Building Act 1865 (28 & 29 Vict. c.
+48) and Courts of Justice Concentration (Site) Act 1865 (28 & 29 Vict. c.
+49) were largely promoted by his exertions.
 He was secretary to the royal commission appointed in that year to prepare a plan for the new Royal Courts of Justice, and declined any remuneration for his services.